 Preheat oven to 350F.

 In large bowl, toss apples with other ingredients.
-Place in ovenproof saucepan with lid, dutch oven or casserole with lid placed on a baking sheet to catch any juice.
-Bake about 1 hour or until apples are tender — I like them so some chunks are still al dente.
+Place in ovenproof Dutch oven, saucepan or casserole with lid placed on a baking sheet to catch any juices.
+Bake covered about 1 hour or until apples are tender — I like applesauce with chunks that are still al dente.
 Mash lightly with fork.

 Serve with pork or as dessert with ice cream, chocolate sauce or chocolate chips, rice pudding etc.